-- The Oklahoma Collection contains materials that document the history of our city, county, and state, and at the same time makes these materials available to customers.
-The emphasis of this collection is historical information about Oklahoma City and Oklahoma County although the collection does include materials pertaining to the entire state.
-This unique collection is currently composed of books, periodicals, atlases, audio and video media, and electronic databases.
-Librarians actively seek out existing materials as well as documenting "history in the making" by collecting audio, video and printed materials related to significant events in our area.
-In digital format, the Oklahoma Collection provides a growing number of images and documents to customers through the library's website: - The Downtown Library provides ongoing maintenance and development of the Oklahoma Images database, - The Downtown Library provides ongoing maintenance and development of the Oklahoma Folklore Collection. - Librarians actively collect, process, and provide public access to historical materials and special collections and information. - A quiet reading room on the second floor provides table seating for 12 and armchairs with seating for 10. - The Metropolitan Library System Genealogy Collection is housed on the 2nd floor, and the Downtown Library provides expert staff to assist in this area.
-This collection includes historical City Directories, phone books, and some high school yearbooks. - The Holocaust Resource Collection is an in depth collection on the Jewish Holocaust. - Compressed shelving houses several unique collections for the library system: Sam's Photofact collection, historical automotive repair manuals, hard copy of certain archived periodicals, reference materials, and various Government Document documents. - USGS Topographical map collection is available. - A Microform collection is available for 1890, 1910, 1920, and 1930 censuses. - The Philomathia case offers exhibits on a variety of timely and cultural subjects. - The Downtown Library provides five individually scheduled quiet study rooms with seating for three to five people.
-These are available for reading, study, instruction, assessments, interviews, and other uses. - A computer lab contains an instructor's computer, plus 16 computers which are available for programs, training, or other bookings.
-Currently when they are not booked, 10 of them are enabled as part of the general public use system. - The Downtown Library maintains a microfilm collection of magazines, newspapers and other periodicals primarily covering the period from the 1970s to present.
+- A quiet reading room on the second floor provides table seating for 12 and armchairs with seating for 10. - The Metropolitan Library System Genealogy Collection is housed on the 2nd floor, and the Downtown Library provides expert staff to assist in this area.
+This collection includes historical City Directories, phone books, and some high school yearbooks. - The Holocaust Resource Collection is an in depth collection on the Jewish Holocaust. - Compressed shelving houses several unique collections for the library system: Sam's Photofact collection, historical automotive repair manuals, hard copy of certain archived periodicals, reference materials, and various Government Document documents. - USGS Topographical map collection is available. - A Microform collection is available for 1890, 1910, 1920, and 1930 Oklahoma censuses. - The Philomathea case offers exhibits on a variety of timely and cultural subjects. - The Downtown Library provides five individually scheduled quiet study rooms with seating for three to five people.
+These are available for reading, study, instruction, assessments, interviews, and other uses. - A computer lab contains an instructor's computer, plus 16 computers which are available for programs, training, or other bookings. - The Downtown Library maintains a microfilm collection of magazines, newspapers and other periodicals primarily covering the period from the 1970s to present.
 This collection includes microfilm copies of the Oklahoman from statehood to present and microfilm copies of the New York Times from the 1850s to present.
 Other unique microfilm maintained for the system includes The Indian Pioneer Papers on microform, which is one of only a few sets available in Oklahoma, as well as the Federal land tract books of Oklahoma [Territory] on 22 reels of microfilm. - The Downtown Library has three pieces of the Colcord furniture on display in public areas because of their historic and aesthetic value.